John Lynch (American football)

-John Terrence Lynch Jr. (born September 25, 1971) is an American professional football executive and former player who is the general manager of the San Francisco 49ers of the National Football League (NFL).
-He played in the NFL as a strong safety for 15 seasons, primarily with the Tampa Bay Buccaneers.
-A nine-time Pro Bowl selection, Lynch earned a Super Bowl ring with the Buccaneers in Super Bowl XXXVII.
-He was inducted into the Pro Football Hall of Fame in 2021.

-Lynch played college football for the Stanford Cardinal and was selected by Tampa Bay in the third round of the 1993 NFL Draft.
-He also spent four seasons with the Denver Broncos before retiring from playing in 2008.
-After the end of his playing career, Lynch worked in the broadcasting booth as a color commentator for NFL on Fox games and remained doing so until his hiring as general manager of the 49ers in 2017.
+John Terrence Lynch Jr. (born September 25, 1971) is an American professional football executive and former safety who is the general manager of the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Stanford Cardinal and was selected by the Tampa Bay Buccaneers in the third round of the 1993 NFL draft, later winning Super Bowl XXXVII with them.
+Lynch also spent four seasons with the Denver Broncos before retiring in 2008 and working as a color commentator for NFL on Fox games until being named general manager of the 49ers in 2017.
+He made nine Pro Bowls during his career and was inducted into the Pro Football Hall of Fame in 2021.

-Early years
+Early life

 Lynch was born in Hinsdale, Illinois.
 He attended Torrey Pines High School in the Carmel Valley/Del Mar area of San Diego, California, where he played football, baseball, and basketball.